-The parallel temporal aggregation algorithms proposed in this paper are based on the (sequential) Aggregation Tree algorithm (SEQ) designed by Kline [9].
+The parallel temporal aggregation algorithms proposed in this paper are based on the (sequential) Aggregation Tree algorithm (SEQ) designed by Kline [7].
 The aggregation tree is a binary tree that tracks the number of tuples whose timestamp periods contain an indicated time span.
 Each node of the tree contains a start time, an end time, and a count.
 When an aggregation tree is initialized, it begins with a single node containing $< 0, \infty, 0 >$ (see the initial tree in Figure 1).

-In the following example [9], there are 4 tuples to be inserted into an empty aggregation tree (see Table 1(a)).
-The start time value 18 of the first entry to be inserted splits the initial tree, resulting in the updated aggregation tree shown in Figure 1.
-Because the original node and the new node share the same end date of $\infty$ , a count of 1 is assigned to the new leaf node $< 18, \infty, 1 >$ .
+In the following example [7], there are 4 tuples to be inserted into an empty aggregation tree (see Table 1(a)).
+The start time value, 18, of the first entry to be inserted splits the initial tree, resulting in the updated aggregation tree shown in Figure 1.
+Because the original node and the new node share the same end date of ∞ , a count of 1 is assigned to the new leaf node < 18, ∞ , 1 >.
 The aggregation tree after inserting the rest of the records in Table 1(a) is shown in Figure 1.

-To compute the number of tuples for the period [8, 12) in this example, we simply take the count from the leaf node [8, 12) (which is 1), and add its parents' count values.
-Starting from the root, the sum of the ı (a.)
-Input Database Records
+To compute the number of tuples for the period [8,12) in this example, we simply take the count from the leaf node [8,12) (which is 1), and add its parents' count values.
+Starting from the root, the sum of the parents' counts is 0 + 0 + 1 = 1 and adding the leaf count, gives a total of 2.
+The temporal aggregate results are given in Table 1(b).